MiSTle-Dev/C64Nano/README.md

 Remember that in + out to be crossed to connect to external device.
 Level are 3V3 tolerant.

-## Powering

-Prototype circuit with Keyboard can be powered by Tang USB-C connector from PC or a Power Supply Adapter.

 ## Synthesis

 Source code can be synthesized, fitted and programmed with GOWIN IDE Windows or Linux.